Diabetes in the Elderly: Issues Managing Diabetes As You Age

 Diabetes in Elderly People: The Bottom Line

 The origins of Type 2 and Type 1 diabetes are different, but the treatment and management are largely the same: making sure that the body has sufficient insulin and/or medication to ensure that the insulin and blood sugar work together properly.
+Diabetes can be treated.
+Managed effectively, the patient can enjoy many additional years of life.

 In elderly people, the complications of inadequately treated diabetes can be more serious than in those that are younger than 60 years old.
 Check with your doctor to be sure that your diet, medication and activity levels are within healthy levels.